yabwon/SAS_PACKAGES/README.md

 %installPackage(SPFinit) /* install the framework */
 ```

-- From now on run it like this:
+- From now on, just like you would assign libraries, run the SPF and use packages like this:

 ```sas
 filename packages "<directory/containing/packages/>";